Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Computational Experiments

+The results of solving the two real-life instances are shown in Tables \ref{tab:rd} and \ref{tab:expandrd1_a}, which consists of 10 retailers with $\ell = 10$.
+Complete results over multiple combinations of number of retailers and value of $\ell$ can be found in Tables A11-A14 in Appendix C in the online appendix, as well as in the visualization in Figures \ref{fig_all_exp} and \ref{fig_all_exp2}.

-The different benchmarks perform in the real-life case studies similarly to the synthetic data.
-MQRNN remains the best under the ScPO-SS approach, and the average savings of MLE, LSTM, and MQRNN are 17.50\%, 4.50\%, and 59.50\%, respectively.
-Under the Predict-then-Optimize approach, the average savings are -17.00\%, 36.00\%, and 16.50\%, with LSTM performing better than MQRNN.
-ScPO-SS (with MQRNN) still outperforms all other benchmarks with an average savings of 59.50\%, while Predict-then-Optimize (with LSTM) has an average saving of 36.00\%, and EMP has an average saving of -9.50\%.
+Looking at Table \ref{tab:rd}, the different benchmarks perform in the real-life case studies similarly to the synthetic data.
+MQRNN remains the best under the ScenPO-SS approach, and the average savings of MLE, LSTM, and MQRNN are 17.50\%, 4.50\%, and 59.50\%, respectively.
+Under the prediction-focused learning approach, the average savings are -17.00\%, 36.00\%, and 16.50\%, with LSTM performing better than MQRNN.
+ScenPO-SS (with MQRNN) still outperforms all other benchmarks with an average savings of 59.50\%, while prediction-focused learning (with LSTM) has an average saving of 36.00\%, and EMP has an average saving of -9.50\%.
 We note that the performance of LSTM behaves differently.
-Under ScPO-SS, the average saving is 4.50\%, which is worse than MLE (with an average saving of 17.50\%), and the saving is also much lower than LSTM under Predict-then-Optimize (with an average saving of 36\%).
+Under ScenPO-SS, the average saving is 4.50\%, which is worse than MLE (with an average saving of 17.50\%), and the saving is also much lower than LSTM under prediction-focused learning (with an average saving of 36\%).
 The reason lies in the structure of the real-life industry data: fewer patterns can be captured, and thus, more difficult to predict.
 That can be evidenced by the gaps of ``Cost" between different benchmarks and PI.
-The gaps of ScPO-SS with MQRNN are 43.98\%, 35.28\%, and 40.56\% for \textit{Random}, \textit{Trend}, and \textit{Both} data patterns, respectively, whereas in real-life industry data, the gaps of these two instances are 429.23\% and 62.14\%, respectively.
+The gaps of ScenPO-SS with MQRNN are 43.98\%, 35.28\%, and 40.56\% for \textit{Random}, \textit{Trend}, and \textit{Both} data patterns, respectively, whereas in real-life industry data, the gaps of these two instances are 429.23\% and 62.14\%, respectively.
 As a result, the error distributions fluctuate significantly, leading to poor quality of the scenarios generated by LSTM.
 That further illustrates the importance of our MQRNN-based scenario generation method, which is robust enough on different datasets.
 It also reveals the difficulty of predicting real-life data by point prediction alone.
 A more powerful multi-scenario approach with robust scenario generation is essential.
-This is what ScPO provides.
+This is what ScenPO provides.

+The computational time to solve the optimization problem in the scenario-optimize step has a similar performance as observed in the synthetic data case, with the approaches considering only a single scenario solving fast, taking on average 534.42s, and the ScenPO-TS method that solves formulation \textit{TS} being slowest with an average computation time of 7167.33s.
+In contrast, the computation time of ScenPO-SS is 300.33s on average.